fbpx

 Another possible defense would be the “necessity” defense.
 The defendant violated the quarantine due to a necessity like going to the hospital, going to the grocery store, being an essential worker and overall any necessary reason to break the quarantine will give grounds for defense.
 These circumstances may cause a judge or prosecutor to dismiss charges.

 A defense that may work, but is less likely to be successful is the defense of no intent.
-Where the defendant was not aware or had no prior knowledge about the quarantine order they are accused of violating.
+The defendant had no knowledge of the quarantine order and was not aware they were violating it.

 The only time a constitutional rights defense would work, is if the quarantine is due to a communicable disease.
 Only then is it not a violation of constitutional rights because it is an order that seeks to protect citizens.